Closing Date: 2nd May, 2026

 - Provide legal guidance on the design, implementation, and administration of health and welfare benefit plans, specifically New York State self-funded group health plans.

-- Advise on legal risks and mitigation strategies related to employee benefits, health benefits and wellness programs.
+- Provide legal guidance on the design, administration and compliance of governmental defined contribution plans, specifically subject to New York State rules and regulations.
+Advise on legal risks and mitigation strategies related to employee benefits, health benefits and wellness programs.

-- Draft, review, and negotiate contracts with employee benefit plan vendors, third-party administrators, consultants and insurers.
+- Draft, review, and negotiate contracts with employee benefit plan vendors, third-party administrators, investment managers, consultants and insurers.

 - Support audits and governmental inquiries from federal/New York State agencies.